 Step 1.1.
 Installation and File Preparation

-Important - Correctly install the Lep-MAP3 software on your computer, and please make sure you have the latest version of the software.
+Important - Correctly install the Lep-MAP3 software on your computer, and please make sure its the latest version.
 There are two files that are needed as an input

 Step 1.2.
 Parent Call

 $ java -cp /path/Lep-MAP3/bin ParentCall2 data = pedigree.txt vcfFile = File.vcf > p.call

 One may use the

 Filtering2 module to remove

 non-informative markers (Markers that are monomorphic or homozygous in both parents), and similarly, to remove